 - Liquid nitrogen can cause severe burns and blindness.
 Use with caution.

-- Put on your safety goggles and gloves.
+- Put on your safety glasses and gloves.

 - PIRA 4E10.20

 - Don't attempt this at home!